The latest information on core aims to assist funded institutions in planning study programmes across individual funding years.

 16 to 19 Funding: core aims in study programmes

-This note gives the latest information on core aims to assist funded institutions in planning study programmes across individual funding years.
-The contractual requirements for core aims are included in the funding guidance each year.
-The advice given is consistent with the contractual advice issued for each individual year.
+This note gives the latest information on core aims to help funded institutions in recording study programmes.
+It expands on the contractual requirements for core aims that are included in the Funding rates and formula and the Funding regulations guidance.

-The study programme must be tailored to each individual student, have clear study and/or employment goals reflecting the student’s prior attainment, aspirations and abilities and include
+The study programme must be tailored to each individual student, have clear study and/or employment goals reflecting the student’s prior attainment, aspirations and abilities.
+It must include:

 - substantial qualifications